sendgrid/wordpress/readme.txt

 == Changelog ==

-= 1.11.5 =
+= 1.11.6 =
+* Added a feature flag to disable whitespace normalization in BuddyPress plaintext emails
+* Fixed an issue where the from name and email subjects would incorrectly display the ampersand symbol = 1.11.5 =
 * Fixed a potential stored XSS issue on the backend settings form
 * Fixed a potential CSRF issue on the backend settings form